 – Do not cover or coat the tops of baby bottles with honey or any other sugars and sweets.

 Make sure to take good care of your child’s teeth, so that they can last a lifetime.
-For more information about baby bottle tooth decay, or to schedule an oral exam with Dr. John Cloud and our team at Cloud Family Dentistry, give us a call at 501-868-3800.
+For more information about baby bottle tooth decay, or to schedule an oral exam with Dr. John Cloud and our team at Cloud & Hill Dental Care, give us a call at 501-868-3800.
 Our pediatric office is conveniently located in Little Rock, Arkansas.
 We look forward to hearing from you soon!